IBM/power-up/docs/OPCG_intro_setup.rst

 -  Insure you have a config.yml file to drive the cluster configuration.
    If necessary, edit / create the config.yml file (see section `4 <#anchor-4>`__ `Creating the config.yml File <#anchor-4>`__)

+**Configuring the Cluster Switches**

+If your switches are a supported model, Genesis can fully configure them.
+(See :ref:`supported-hardware` for a list of supported switches.)
+Even if your switch models are not supported by Cluster Genesis, you can still use Cluster Genesis to deploy and configure your cluster compute nodes.
+Genesis supports a 'passive' switch mode which enables this.
+(See : :ref:`Preparing for Passive Mode <passive-mode-setup>`)

+**Initial configuration of data switch(es)**

--  Configure data switch(es) For out of box installation, it is usually easiest to configure the switch using a serial connection.
+For out of box installation, it is usually easiest to configure the switch using a serial connection.
 See the switch installation guide.
 Using the Mellanox configuration wizard;

    -  assign hostname
    -  set DHCP to no for management interfaces